Practice 04 · Labs & Prototyping

 - What is a two-week Discovery Sprint?

-- A Discovery Sprint is a fixed-scope, two-week engagement focused on validating the riskiest assumption in a product or AI idea.
+- A Discovery Sprint is a fixed-scope, two-week engagement focused on validating the riskiest assumption in your product or AI idea.
 The deliverable is working software, real data, and a written verdict: build, do not build, or build differently.
-It costs a fraction of a full build and prevents months of wrong-direction work.
+It costs a fraction of a full build and saves you months of wrong-direction work.

 - How is a prototype different from an MVP?

 - A prototype validates a specific risk: technical feasibility, user response, or integration.
 An MVP is the smallest production-ready version that delivers real value to real users.
-Most engagements run a prototype first (1–2 weeks) and only commit to MVP build (8–12 weeks) once the prototype yields a build verdict.
+Most engagements run a prototype first (1 to 2 weeks) and only commit to the MVP build (8 to 12 weeks) once the prototype earns a build verdict.

 - What deliverables come out of a sprint?

-- Working deployed code, a one-page architecture decision record, eval dataset and results (for AI sprints), a written build/no-build verdict, a cost and timeline estimate for the next phase, and a 30-minute verdict review call.
+- You receive working deployed code, a one-page architecture decision record, eval dataset and results (for AI sprints), a written build/no-build verdict, a cost and timeline estimate for the next phase, and a 30-minute verdict review call.
 No 40-slide deck.
 No abstract recommendations.

 - How is a Discovery Sprint priced?

 - Discovery Sprints are fixed-price engagements scoped per project, depending on integration and data complexity.
-Pricing is shared transparently on the discovery call before any commitment.
+You hear the price transparently on the discovery call before any commitment.

 Bring the brief.
 We'll shape it.